 Emergency Preparedness, Response and Recovery Guide

-This guide is meant to be an essential resource to chambers throughout the global network to prepare, respond and help recover in the event of an emergency or disaster.
+This guide is meant to be an essential resource to chambers throughout the global network to prepare, respond and help businesses recover in the event of an emergency or disaster.

 The ICC World Chambers Federation is proud to provide this emergency preparedness and recovery guide to all chambers around the world.